Tanning (leather): Vegetable tanning

 Vegetable tanning uses tannins (a class of polyphenol astringent chemicals), which occur naturally in the bark and leaves of many plants.
 Tannins bind to the collagen proteins in the hide and coat them, causing them to become less water-soluble and more resistant to bacterial attack.
 The process also causes the hide to become more flexible.
 The primary barks processed in bark mills and used in modern times are chestnut, oak, redoul, tanoak, hemlock, quebracho, mangrove, wattle (acacia; see catechol), and myrobalans from Terminalia spp., such as Terminalia chebula.
 In Ethiopia, the combined vegetable oils of Niger seed (Guizotia abyssinica) and flaxseeds were used in treating the flesh side of the leather, as a means of tawing, rather than of tanning.
-In Yemen and Egypt, hides were tanned by soaking them in a bath containing the crushed leaves and bark of the Salam acacia (Acacia etbaica; A. nilotica kraussiana).
+In Yemen and Egypt, hides were tanned by soaking them in a bath containing the crushed leaves and bark of the Salam acacia (Vachellia flava, Vacellia nilotica kraussiana).
 Hides that have been stretched on frames are immersed for several weeks in vats of increasing concentrations of tannin.
 Vegetable-tanned hide is not very flexible.
 It is used for luggage, furniture, footwear, belts, and other clothing accessories.